svc333/overview/prereqs.md

 {:note: .note}
 {:new_window: target="_blank"}

-# Prerequisites
+# What are the {{site.data.keyword.Bluemix_notm}} prerequisites?
 {: #prereqs-platform}

-The prerequisites for using the {{site.data.keyword.Bluemix_notm}} platform are limited, but we do have a few.
+The prerequisites for using the {{site.data.keyword.Bluemix}} platform are limited, but we do have a few.
 {:shortdesc}

 ## Browsers